OsvaldN/APS360_Project/README.md

 </p>

 ### 6.0 Baseline Model
 Our baseline model is a convolutional autoencoder(Figure 8).
 We trained the autoencoder and verified random noise in the latent space does not yield a coherent reconstruction.
-Without constraints on the latent space, the training data is not likely to be normally or uniformly distributed throughout the embedding space, which leads to poor reconstruction.
+Without constraints on the latent space, the training data is not likely to be uniformly distributed throughout the embedding space, which leads to poor reconstruction.
 The depth of the autoencoder is restricted to three since the AE only serves as a baseline.

 <p align="center">
 <img src=/images/image11.png>